Annette Taddeo: Florida Senate

 In September 2017, Taddeo was elected in a special election for Florida's Senate District 40.
 The election was called to fill the vacancy caused by the resignation of Republican senator Frank Artiles.
 Taddeo won the primary election against former state representative and Miami-Dade School Board Member Ana Rivas Logan, 71 to 29%.
 Taddeo defeated Republican state representative José Félix Díaz in the general election, 51 to 47%.
 She was re-elected in 2018.

 2022 Florida gubernatorial election

 In October 2021, Taddeo announced she would run for the Democratic primary in the 2022 Florida gubernatorial election.
 She opposed Charlie Crist, whom she ran alongside in his 2014 campaign for governor.

 In June 2022, Taddeo announced that she would exit the gubernatorial primary and would instead run in the 2022 Florida's 27th congressional district race.
 Taddeo defeated Ken Russell in the primary election on August 23 to win the Democratic nomination, and unsuccessfully challenged incumbent Republican María Elvira Salazar in the November general election.

 2022 congressional campaign

 Taddeo won the primary in August against Miami City Commissioner Ken Russell and progressive activist Angel Montalvo.
 Despite trying to win over Latin voters in the historically Democratic Miami-Dade County and make Florida's 27th congressional district competitive, Taddeo lost by 34,634 votes to incumbent Maria Elvira Salazar.

+2023 Florida Democratic Party Chair campaign

+Taddeo ran to become chair of the Florida Democratic Party in February 2023.
+She lost to former Florida commissioner of agriculture Nikki Fried.

+2024 Miami-Dade County Clerk campaign

+In 2024, Taddeo ran for Miami-Dade County Clerk of the Circuit Court and Comptroller.
+She lost to incumbent Republican Juan Fernandez-Barquin 55 to 44%.

+2026 Florida CFO campaign

+Taddeo is currently running for Florida Chief Financial Officer, having announced her campaign in June 2026.